10 Iconic Chinese Poems to Deepen Your Cultural Knowledge

 This is what makes him the most lovesick.

-18th-century influential poet 王维 (Wang Wei) wrote this poem about one of China’s ancient symbols of love.
+王维 (Wang Wei) also penned this poem about one of China’s ancient symbols of love.
 Red beans (known as adzuki beans in other countries) represent yearning for love and fidelity.
 The original story tells of a woman waiting for her husband to return from war.
 She gets sick and dies from thinking about him too much.
 From her grave grows a red bean tree, pointing in her husband’s direction.

 Key Terms: